yogalakshmip02/LIBRARY-MANAGEMENT-SYSTEM/README.md

 *RegisterAPI :
 <br>
-In this api, we Can register a member
+In this api, librarian Can register a member
 <br>
 *BookStatusAPI
 <br>
-In this api, we Can check the current status of books and Add/edit books and their information to the database
+In this api, librarian Can check the current status of books and Add/edit books and their information to the database
 <br>
 *CategoryBookAPI:
 <br>
-we Can view the different categories of books available in the library and we Can view the list of books available in each category
+librarian Can view the different categories of books available in the library and we Can view the list of books available in each category
 <br>
 *BookIssueAPI:
 <br>
-In this api, we Can issue a book to the member
+In this api, librarian Can issue a book to the member
 <br>
 *ReportsAPI
 <br>
-In this api, we can see the reports of issued and returned books
+In this api, librarian can see the reports of issued and returned books
 <br>

 # H2 DATABASE